 - Schools look at your composite score from the Verbal and Quantitative multiple choice questions.
 This score range is from 200 to 800.

 - You also receive individual Verbal and Quantitative scores, from 0-60, in one-point increments.

-  - The separate score for Analytical Writing is 0-6, in half-point increments.
+- The separate score for Analytical Writing ranges between 0 to 6, in half-point increments.

-  - On the Integrated Reasoning section, scores range from1-8, in one-point increments.
+- On the Integrated Reasoning section, scores range from 1 to 8, in one-point increments.

-  - Verbal Reasoning and Quantitative Reasoning sections are each scored from 130-170, in one-point increments.
+- Verbal Reasoning and Quantitative Reasoning sections are each scored from 130 to 170, in one-point increments.
 The GRE’s three section scores are generally reported separately, and not combined into a single composite score.

-  - The Analytical Writing section is similar to the GMAT with a score range of 0-6, in half-point increments.
+- The Analytical Writing section is similar to the GMAT with a score range of 0 to 6, in half-point increments.

 GMAT & GRE INFORMATION: At a Glance

 |Length||3 hours and 30 minutes||3 hours and 45 minutes|